 The preliminary title report documents important information about the ownership of a property, but it doesn’t stop there.
 It also reveals any items that have been recorded against the real estate being purchased.
 This can include items like liens, easements and encroachments.

 Why Is A Preliminary Title Report Required?

-The reason that a preliminary title report is so important in the home buying process is because it will be the document that determines how a title insurance company will issue their policy.
+The reason that a preliminary title report is so important in the residential home buying process is that it will be the document that determines how a title insurance company will issue their policy.
 The report reveals the things that need to be addressed before a seller can covey a title that’s both clear and marketable.
 Addressing these issues will allow for a title insurance policy to be issued.

 Must-Review Sections of the Preliminary Title Report

 While it’s suggested that property buyers review the entire preliminary title report, there are a few sections that should be given a more thorough once-over.